-The assessment of the fair value of the financial assets and liabilities has been carried out in accordance with level 2 as defined by IFRS 7.27 A, with the exception of cash and cash equivalents, which are valued in accordance with level 1.
-The Group also holds shares/participations in unlisted companies, which are included in the assessment category of "Financial assets available for sale".
+The assessment of the fair value of the financial assets and liabilities has been carried out in accordance with level 2, with the exception of cash and cash equivalents, which are valued in accordance with level 1.
+The Group also holds shares/participations in unlisted companies, which in 2018 are included in the assessment category of "Financial assets valued at fair value via profit and loss for the period" and in 2017 in the assessment category "Financial assets available for sale".
 As it is difficult to reliably measure the fair value of these assets, they are recognized at cost.